Nasir Jung

-Mir Ahmed Ali Khan Siddiqi Bayafandi, Nasir Jung, was the son of Nizam-ul-Mulk by his wife Saeed-un-nisa Begum.
+Mir Ahmad Ali Khan Siddiqi Bayafandi, Nasir Jung, was the second Nizam of Hyderabad State.
+He was the son of Asaf Jah I and his wife Saeed-un-nisa Begum.
 He was born 26 February 1712.
-He succeeded his father as the Nizam of Hyderabad State in 1748.
 He had taken up a title of Humayun Jah, Nizam ud-Daula, Nawab Mir Ahmad Ali Khan Siddiqi Bahadur, Nasir Jung, Nawab Subadar of the Deccan.
 However, he is most famously known as Nasir Jung.

 The Mughal Emperor Muhammad Shah bestowed him with the title Nasir Jung and later the next Mughal Emperor Ahmad Shah Bahadur appointed him as the Subedar of the Deccan and bestowed him with the title Nasir-ud-Daula.

-Official name

-His official name was Humayun, Nizam ud-Daula, Nawab Mir Ahmad Ali Khan Siddiqi Bayafandi Bahadur, Nasir Jang, Nawab Subadar of the Deccan.

 Rise to power

-In his early career, he defied the Marathas by refusing to pay tribute and Chauth to Chhatrapati (Emperor) Shahu.
-The Peshwa Bajirao marched against Nasir Jung who was stationed at Jalna governing the state of Hyderabad in the absence of Nijam.
-Bajirao with 30,000 cavalry attacked Nasir Jung and his army near Jalna and defeated him in open field battle.
-Nasir Jung surrendered to Bajirao and paid a tribute of one crore (10,000,000) of Rupees and restitution of 75 lakhs 7,500,000) of Rupees.
-He also handed over the territories of Srirangapatanam, Vellore and Gingee to the Marathas under the governorship of Murari Rao.

-He ruled Hyderabad State in India from 1 June 1748 to 1750.
-He was appointed as his father's Deputy during his absence in Delhi from 1737 to 1741.
-In 1741 he attempted to seize power, but was defeated by his father at the Eid Gah Maidan in Aurangabad, on 23 July 1741.
+Nasir Jung ruled the Hyderabad State from 1 June 1748 to 1750.
+He was appointed Deputy during his father's absence in Delhi from 1737 to 1741.
+That same year, Nasir Jung attempted to seize power but was defeated by his father at the Eid Gah Maidan in Aurangabad, on 23 July 1741.
 After his father's death, he ascended the throne on 2 June 1748 at Burhanpur.